 Choose LifeCanvas’s sample-to-dataset tissue processing services to get more insight into your research questions than ever before!
-Our comprehensive pipeline covers tissue preservation, delipidation, immunolabeling, imaging, and analysis of whole organs, completely replacing the laborious and error-prone process of passive, thin-section histology.
-Learn more about our approaches below.
+Our comprehensive and flexible pipeline covers tissue preservation, delipidation, immunolabeling, imaging, and analysis of whole organs, completely replacing the laborious, destructive, and error-prone process of passive, thin-section histology.
+Take advantage of our technology and methods to:

 Delipidating tissue to enable intact-sample labeling and imaging involves exposing samples to harsh treatments like high temperatures and pH changes.
 If left unchecked, this can cause damage to proteins and overall tissue structure, leading to incomplete or inaccurate image datasets.
 Therefore, to preserve the sample’s endogenous fluorescence and antigenicity along with tissue architecture, we use a novel tissue preservation technique called SHIELD that forms intramolecular bonds using polyfunctional, flexible epoxides to stabilize tissue architecture.